 The Emeryk Hutten-Czapski Museum

 Accumulated in the late 19th century, this collection of antique Polish coins, banknotes, and medals is housed in an elegant Renaissance Revival-style villa.
-The buiding itself it beautiful, even if the contents does not appeal to you.
+The building itself is beautiful, even if numismatics is not your usual interest.

 National Museum